SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Croatia?

+Here is the breakdown.
 Croatia's Adriatic coastline runs more than 1,700 kilometres with over 1,200 islands.
-Bottlenose dolphins are commonly filmed in the Kvarner Bay, the Dalmatian Coast offers warm, clear water with rich Mediterranean reef life, and the Istrian Peninsula and Dubrovnik Riviera provide dramatic harbour and open-water settings.
-Yacht and small-vessel logistics are well-established along the entire coast.
+Bottlenose dolphins are commonly filmed in the Kvarner Bay, the Dalmatian Coast gives warm, clear water with rich Mediterranean reef life, and the Istrian Peninsula and Dubrovnik Riviera give dramatic harbour and open-water settings.
+Yacht and small-vessel logistics are well-set up along the entire coast.

 What wildlife is available in Croatia?